omohanad/omohanad/README.md

 #Welcome
 Hello This part of my world
-# I'm gonna tell you about my clearest memory while growing up
-It was the first time i understand the algorism of words and letters the first time all these nonsense hard digitals starts to be alife i couldn't resist my self reading every word in the class and the first thing to remeber after, telling my mom i could read, she respond"darlying you have been reading long while ago!!"
+One of my clearest childhood memories is the moment I first understood the algorithm of words and letters—the way they fit together to create meaning.
+It was the first time all those seemingly nonsensical symbols came alive.
+I couldn’t help myself; I read every word I saw on the way home

 #please share me yours!!